The Most Important Fish in the Sea that Most People Don’t Know”

 Author H. Bruce Franklin was absolutely correct when he named his book about menhaden, The Most Important Fish in the Sea.
 Menhaden make up the foundation for estuarine and marine food chains.
 So many sea creatures along the East Coast depend on this oily forage fish, from marine mammals to birds to sea turtles to big fish.
 In addition to their important role in the food chain, menhaden are filter feeders and act as natural filters for an estuarine-marine ecosystem.

-The decline threatens to disrupt coastal and marine food webs and affect thousands of fishing, whale-watching, and bird-watching businesses that menhaden help support.
+The decline, mostly due to overfishing by commercial fishing industries, threatens to disrupt coastal and marine food webs and affect thousands of local fishing activities, whale-watching businesses, and bird-watching interests that menhaden helps to support.

 Menhaden support one of the most commercially important fisheries along the Atlantic Coast, providing fish meal, fish oil, and bait for other fisheries.
 More pounds of menhaden are landed each year than any other fish in the United States.